lljra/lljra.github.io/README.md

 The website contains:
 - A **homepage** listing all proponents with links to their respective pages (`ken.html`, `chiza.html`, etc.)
 - A **scrolling image gallery** that displays group pictures
-- A simple and clean **HTML-based design** with a custom background and table layout

 ---

 ## 🚀 Live Website
 Visit the website here:
 👉 **[https://lljra.github.io/proponents-website/](https://lljra.github.io/proponents-website/)**
-*(Replace “yourusername” with your actual GitHub username.)*

 ---